obidam/pyxpcm/docs/api.rst

 API reference
 #############

-This page provides an auto-generated summary of pyxpcm's API.
+This page provides an auto-generated summary of pyXpcm's API.
 For more details and examples, refer to the relevant chapters in the main part of the documentation.

 Profile Classification Model
 ============================